HelloAIXIAOJI/JLang/docs/examples.md

 ## Module System Examples

 ### [module_test.jl](../examples/module_test.jl)
-Demonstrates how to use the module system in JsonLang with standard module call syntax.
+Demonstrates how to use the module system in JsonLang with standard module call syntax: `{"call": ["module.function", args]}`.

 ### [simplified_module_test.jl](../examples/simplified_module_test.jl)
-Shows how to use the module system with simplified call syntax.
+Shows how to use the module system with simplified call syntax: `{"module.function": [args]}`.

 ### [utils.jl](../examples/utils.jl)
 An example of a utility module that can be imported by other programs.